jonosachs/get-ref/README.md

 node main.js
 ```

-The server listens on `http://localhost:3000/gemini` and must stay running whenever you use the extension.
+`main.js` loads `server/.env`, constructs a fresh Express app, and starts listening on `http://localhost:3000/gemini`.
+Keep this process running whenever the extension is active.

 ### Developing the extension